siiftun1857/istrolid-magnux-documents/modifiers.md

 Add an 1/16 second delay between bullets of a volley of Sidewinders.
 Without this modifier, Sidewinders will unload its entire volley at the same time.

+## autocannon_volley_no_delay
+> tags: gameplayImpact
+> info: Autocannon has no delay between bullets in a volley.

+Remove the 1/8 second delay between bullets of a volley of Autocannon.

 ## units_collide_during_warpin
 > tags: gameplayImpact
 > groups: vanilla_defects